true-while/AI-102-Design-Implement-AI-Solution/Module-One/L03_T03-Deploy-to-container.md

 In this simple deployment, we included a public port, which makes this container accessible to everyone.
 This is not how you will want to deploy a long running container.
 You will learn about securing the container and deployment in the next section.

 ## Cleanup
-If you are not moving on to the next exercise immediately, remove Azure Kubernetes Services to avoid charges.
+If you are **not moving on to the next exercise immediately**, remove Azure Kubernetes Services to avoid charges.

 1. To delete the Azure Kubernetes Service, you can use Azure CLI command: